 In addition to these teaching units, the area of safety and monitoring on the way to school was also central in 2024.
 The National Police were deployed on 401 occasions in 2024 (2023: 434) at busy junctions, roundabouts and roads with roadworks and helped children on their way to school.
 The main focus of speed checks is on monitoring school routes and serves to calm traffic on sensitive stretches of road.
 In addition, the National Police is being increasingly asked by municipalities and private individuals to monitor traffic due to roadworks diversions in residential neighbourhoods.
-The National Police is setting up five traffic monitoring units for this purpose (one mobile and four in the two semi-stationary speed monitoring units).
+The National Police is setting up eight traffic monitoring units for this purpose (four in the two semi-stationary and two in the mobile speed monitoring system and two in the two red light/speed systems).
 Fortunately, no monitoring systems failed for technical reasons in 2024, so the number of operating days was higher than in the previous year (2024: 2,600, 2023: 2,389).
 As a result, a total of 3% more administrative fines were issued (2024: 34,271, 2023: 33,354).
 The number of requests for legal assistance from foreign authorities for road traffic offences fell by 3 % to 352.